Last Updated: January 3, 2020

 - turn it into a play/movie?

-- take the original and create an electronic or audiobook version?
+- take the original and create a graphic novel?

-If you wanted to do any of these things, then you’ll need to make sure that Sherlock Holmes is in the public domain.
+If you want to do any of these things, then you’ll need to make sure that Sherlock Holmes is in the public domain.
 (Or get permission from the Sir Arthur Conan Doyle Estate.)

 Works in the public domain are free for creatives to use, build on, transform, or perform.